The Lord of the Rings: Tales of Middle-earth Key Art

 The Balrog | Tales of MIddle-Earth

-Thankfully, after literal years of waiting, there isn’t long left to go, as the hugely anticipated releases surprisingly soon.
-Here are all the dates that you need to know for The Lord of the Rings: Tales of Middle-earth!
+In any case, to lay them out nicely and clearly, here are all the dates you need to know for The Lord of the Rings: Tales of Middle-earth.

 • MagicCon: Minneapolis: May 5th – 7th